transd-lang/transd/Specification/README.md

-## Classes
+## Classes and objects
+ Object in Transd is a set of data variables along with set of functions that operate on those variables.
+From this description one can conclude, that objects and modules in Transd are somewhat similar.
+And they indeed are similar, the modules being, actually, special objects.
+The differences of modules from plain objects make them a separate topic of documentation, and what further is said about objects and classes is not neccesseraly relates to modules.

-Classes in Transd, like in many other languages, are templates for
+Classes in Transd, like in many other languages, are templates for creating objects.